How to Invest in xAI Stock in 2026

 How much is xAI worth?

-xAI most recently raised $20 billion* at a $200 billion valuation in September 2025, making it the 4th most valuable private company in the world.
+xAI most recently raised $20 billion at a $230 billion valuation in January 2026, up from the $200 billion valuation it received just four months earlier.
+It's the 4th most valuable private company in the world.

 Here's a look at how xAI's valuation has changed since being founded in 2023: